Mohammadkamrulhassan/Academic/3 2 CSE RMSTU (6th Semester)/CSE 3205 Artificial Intelligence/ct-mid-2-alternative.md

 > *If no desired output `d` is given in your exam diagram, compute Z from Step 1 and write the MSE formula stating that E = (1/2)(d − Z)².*

 ---

+---

+Note: Since W₂ now connects X₂ → Y₂ (not Y₁), the network topology changed — Y₁ only receives X₁ via W₁, and Y₂ receives both X₂ and X₃.
+All downstream values in Q9, Q10, and Q11 were recalculated accordingly.

 # PART B — BAYESIAN NETWORKS